jimkang/orm-mines/Characters/Bubble Monster.md

 Electricity stuns it for 1d4 rounds.

 It will fill up most of the room it's in, but it's actually fairly slow-moving.
 PCs can shimmy past it along the edges of the room by making a DEX check DC 12.
-Failure means they stop moving through the room for the round and may endure an attack.
+Failure means they stop moving through the room for the round, and if the Bubble Monster hasn't taken an action in the round, they may attack.